Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_gradient.md

 After all, the direction that a bacterium is moving at any point in time is random!
 So why would a decrease in tumbling frequency help  *E. coli* move toward an attractant?

 This question is a biologically deep one and it has no intuitive answer.
-However, in this module's final lesson, we will build a model to explain why *E. coli*'s random-walk algorithm with a variation in tumbling frequency is in fact an extremely clever way of locating resources in a strange new land.
+However, in this module's final lesson, we will build a model to explain why *E. coli*'s random walk algorithm with a variation in tumbling frequency is in fact an extremely clever way of locating resources in a strange new land.

 [Next lesson](home_conclusion){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}